jmeade11/mustlovedogs/lesson1.md

 >Angular has it's own separate CLI for pure Angular projects.

-Follow these steps to install the CLI and Visual Studio Code (you'll only install these once):
+Follow these steps to install the Ionic CLI and Visual Studio Code (you'll only install these once):

 ### 1. Install Node: https://nodejs.org/en/download/